IrinaTishelman/SCM_onboard_BitBucket/README.md

 # SCM_onboard_BitBucket

-Update configuration section of the script with speciic login credentails and url for BitBucket and IQ server Tokens are acceptable
+Update configuration section of the script with specific login credentails and url for BitBucket and IQ server Tokens are acceptable

 ##--------**Configuration**-------------------------------------------------------------------------------->